F.I.S.T. (film): Plot

 Building on this success, Kovak and Belkin travel the Midwest to recruit more workers.
-Kovak becomes wealthier and marries Anna.
-A new crime figure, Babe Milano, comes on the scene and wants a piece of the action.
+Kovak becomes wealthier and marries Anna Zarinkas.
+A new crime figure, Anthony "Babe" Milano, comes on the scene and wants a piece of the action.
 Kovak meets Milano with Doyle and, although reluctant to involve him in his business, decides it will be best for now.

-By 1957, F.I.S.T. has become a large and important union, with about two million members.
+By 1958, F.I.S.T. has become a large and important union, with about two million members.
 When Kovak visits Max Graham at F.I.S.T. headquarters, he is displeased to see how luxurious the building and Graham's offices are.
 Kovak visits with Belkin, now leading F.I.S.T. business on the West Coast, who explains that Graham has made money unethically off the union.
-In his investigation, Kovak finds that Graham used his influence to steer union businesses and funds to shell companies owned by him or his wife, and has used violence against the wife of a trucking company owner who resisted the union.
+In his investigation, Kovak finds that Graham used his influence to steer union businesses and funds to shell companies owned by him or his wife, and has used violence against the wife of Frank Vasko, a trucking company owner who resisted the union.

 Graham is a strong favorite to be elected F.I.S.T. president.
 Belkin suggests to Kovak that they turn Graham in to the authorities, but Kovak is too worried about the damage to the union from the scandal.
 Kovak confronts Graham with what he knows, convincing him to support Kovak's run for union president.

-Now the newly elected president of F.I.S.T., Kovak is investigated by Senator Madison, who suspects Kovak of ties with the Mafia through his work with gangsters Doyle and Milano.
+Now the newly elected president of F.I.S.T., Kovak is investigated by Senator Andrew Madison, who suspects Kovak of ties with the Mafia through his work with gangsters Doyle and Milano.
 Belkin urges Kovak to cut off Milano and make the union "clean again", but Kovak ignores his request.
 When Doyle later tells Kovak that Belkin plans to testify against them, Kovak insists that Belkin not be harmed.

-Subpoenaed to testify before Senator Madison's committee, Kovak is told that Belkin has been killed and the senator believes Kovak is responsible.
+Subpoenaed to testify before Senator Madison's committee, Kovak is told that Belkin has been killed and Madison believes Kovak is responsible.
 Shocked, Kovak has an emotional outburst and storms out of the hearing.
-He returns home to find Anna and the children are missing.
-He gets his pistol but is shot and killed by Milano's men.
+He returns home to find Anna and his sons Kevin and Michael are missing.
+He gets his pistol but is shot and presumably killed by Milano's men.
 The movie ends with a shot of a bumper sticker on a truck which reads, "Where's Johnny?"